School of Social & Cultural Studies: Political Science and International Relations Department

-The Political Science Department at Truman is home to a community of engaged professors who care about the success of their students in college and beyond.
+The Political Science and International Relations Department at Truman is home to a community of engaged professors who care about the success of their students in college and beyond.
 Dr. John Wahlke, past president of the American Political Science Association, called Truman’s program the best undergraduate political science program that he had ever seen.

 Students receive expert advice from faculty mentors on courses and other academic issues and have close working relationships with dedicated professionals who can advise them on the next step in their career, whether it be law school, graduate school or a job in government or in the private sector.

 - Political Science and International Relations Major (Bachelor of Arts and Bachelor of Science)